 We were invited to participate in a design competition and subsequently appointed to carefully restore the Grade II listed Devonshire Park and Winter Garden theatres and the Grade II* listed Congress Theatre; enhance the tennis facilities and provide a new conference building and public plaza.
 Throughout, we have sought to preserve and enhance the heritage significance of this unique site, whilst creating modern venues and facilities for performers and their audiences, sportspeople and their spectators.

 Each of the theatres brought their own challenges, from issues of overheating to outdated technology.
 Working in collaboration with Historic England, we looked at ways these could be overcome without compromising the fabric of the buildings.
 For example, a new independent stage grid in the Winter Garden theatre will support a programme of amplified music without damaging the historic building fabric.

 The new conference facilities sit in a striking modern building, conceived as a pavilion in the park.
-We were keen to create a distinctive venue, and being in such an unusual environment means it will be anything but a corporate blank canvas.
+We were keen to create a distinctive venue, and being in such an unusual environment means it is anything but a corporate blank canvas.

-Our landscape masterplan will introduce a new public plaza in front of the theatres with an outdoor café and increased planting – reinforcing the parkland setting and strengthening connections with the seafront and town centre.
+Our landscape masterplan introduces a new public plaza in front of the theatres with an outdoor café and increased planting – reinforcing the parkland setting and strengthening connections with the seafront and town centre.

-Considering the works are being entirely publicly funded, Eastbourne Borough Council has had to be certain of the project’s value throughout.
+Considering the works were entirely publicly funded, Eastbourne Borough Council had to be certain of the project’s value throughout.
 The new and improved theatres will be more profitable, the conference spaces will provide a new revenue stream and the staggered construction programme means other areas of the park can stay open for business – especially important around tennis and panto season.